bodrick/awesome/TOPICS.md

 ## css-variables

-*   [halfmoonui/halfmoon](https://github.com/halfmoonui/halfmoon) - Drop-in Bootstrap replacement, fully customizable with CSS variables.
+*   [halfmoonui/halfmoon](https://github.com/halfmoonui/halfmoon) - Halfmoon is a highly customizable, drop-in Bootstrap replacement.
+It comes with three built-in core themes, with dark mode support for all themes and components.

 ## halfmoon

-*   [halfmoonui/halfmoon](https://github.com/halfmoonui/halfmoon) - Drop-in Bootstrap replacement, fully customizable with CSS variables.
+*   [halfmoonui/halfmoon](https://github.com/halfmoonui/halfmoon) - Halfmoon is a highly customizable, drop-in Bootstrap replacement.
+It comes with three built-in core themes, with dark mode support for all themes and components.

 ## web-framework

-*   [halfmoonui/halfmoon](https://github.com/halfmoonui/halfmoon) - Drop-in Bootstrap replacement, fully customizable with CSS variables.
+*   [halfmoonui/halfmoon](https://github.com/halfmoonui/halfmoon) - Halfmoon is a highly customizable, drop-in Bootstrap replacement.
+It comes with three built-in core themes, with dark mode support for all themes and components.
 *   [flutter/flutter](https://github.com/flutter/flutter) - Flutter makes it easy and fast to build beautiful apps for mobile and beyond

 ## fish-prompt